kimruddock/pawelgrzybek.github.io/_posts/2016-07-25-page-scroll-in-vanilla-javascript.md

 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>
 </p>

-## Future solution with scroll-behavior: smooth
+## A future solution using scroll-behavior: smooth

-**UPDATE!** Correctly pointed by [Šime Vidas](https://twitter.com/simevidas) there is another solution.
-One of the [CSSOM View module](https://developer.mozilla.org/en-US/docs/Web/CSS/CSSOM_View) property is [`scroll-behavior`](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior).
-This is a native solution for a problem that I'm trying to solve by my script.
-Implementation is extremely easy, but unfortunately this method [isn't supported well enough](http://caniuse.com/#feat=css-scroll-behavior) to call it reliable (yet).
-It doesn't allow us to control timing function and duration neither.
-It takes the user-agent values as a defaults.
+**UPDATE!** As correctly pointed out by [Šime Vidas](https://twitter.com/simevidas) there is another solution.
+There is a property of the [CSSOM View module](https://developer.mozilla.org/en-US/docs/Web/CSS/CSSOM_View) called [`scroll-behavior`](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior).
+This is a native solution for the problem that I'm trying to solve by my script.
+The implementation is extremely easy, but unfortunately this method [isn't supported well enough](http://caniuse.com/#feat=css-scroll-behavior) to be used reliably (yet).
+It doesn't allow us to control timing functions or the duration either.
+It takes the user-agent values as its defaults.

 ```css
 :root {